 An introductory survey of general chemistry, organic chemistry and biochemistry.
 This course does not apply toward credit for Biology or Physical Science majors, or Biology and Chemistry minors.
 Three hours lecture and two hours lab.
-Prerequisite: High school algebra Pending Approval by the Oklahoma State Regents for Higher Education.
+Prerequisite: High school algebra

 CHEM 1315 General Chemistry I